-- Prevention and settlement of Industrial Disputes in the Central Sphere; - Enforcement of Labour Laws and Rules made thereunder in Central Sphere; - Implementation of awards issued by the Central Government Industrial Tribunal cum Labour Courts (CGITs-cum-LCs); - Quasi-Judicial functions; - Verification of the membership of the Trade Unions; - Welfare i.e. supervision of functions of Assistant / Deputy Labour Welfare Commissioners; - Other Miscellaneous functions. - 21.
-Central Government Industrial Tribunals-cum-Labour Courts (CGITs-cum-LCs): This Ministry has under its administrative control 22 Central Government Industrial Tribunal-cum-Labour Courts (CGIT-cum-LCs), set up under the Industrial Disputes Act, 1947.
+- Prevention and settlement of Industrial Disputes in the Central Sphere; - > Enforcement of Labour Laws and Rules made thereunder in Central Sphere; - Implementation of awards issued by the Central Government Industrial Tribunal cum Labour Courts (CGITs); - Quasi-Judicial functions; - Verification of the membership of the Trade Unions; - Welfare i.e. supervision of functions of Assistant/Deputy Labour Welfare Commissioners; - Other Miscellaneous functions.

+20. Central Government Industrial Tribunal - cum - Labour Courts (CGITs-cum-LCs): This Ministry has under its administrative control 22 Central Government Industrial Tribunal-cum-Labour Courts (CGIT-cum-LCs), set up under the Industrial Disputes Act, 1947.
 Of these CGITs, there are 10 Non-Plan CGITs and 12 Plan CGITs and these CGITs have been set up in various States.
-The basic function of these CGITs is to dispose of the industrial disputes under the

-Central sphere.
-These CGITs are headed by Presiding Officers who are selected from High Court Judges (serving / retired) or District / Additional District Judges (serving / retired).
-So far as schemes for women/gender equality are concerned, CGITs deal with the adjudication proceedings which are gender neutral.
+The basic function of these CGITs is to dispose of the industrial disputes under the Central sphere.
+These CGITs are headed by Presiding Officers who are selected from High Court Judges (serving/retired) or District/Additional District Judges (serving/retired).

-- 22. International Cooperation: India is a founder member of the ILO and has been playing a leading role in its activities since its inception.
+21. International Cooperation: India is a founder member of the ILO and has been playing a leading role in its activities since its inception.
 India holds a non-elective seat in the Government Group of the Governing Body of ILO and is represented in all the important committees constituted by the ILO.
-The ILO is financed mainly by contribution received from the member states. - 23.
-Development of Information Technology: Development of Information Technology is an ongoing scheme formulated on the directives of Planning Commission for making a provision of 2-3 percent of the plan funds for programmes / schemes relating to Information Technology.
-This scheme intends to initiate a drive towards improving computerization in various programmes of the Ministry and to improve their efficacy. - 24.
-Grants-in-Aid to Research and Academic Institutions: Grants-in-Aid to Research and Academic Institutions is a Plan Scheme started during 1995-96 to finance research studies in approved labour related matters for facilitating labour policies.
+The ILO is financed mainly by contribution received from the member states.

+22. Development of Information Technology: Development of Information Technology is an ongoing scheme formulated on the directives of Planning Commission for making a provision of 2-3 percent of the plan funds for programmes / schemes relating to Information Technology.
+This scheme intends to initiate a drive towards improving computerization in various programmes of the Ministry and to improve their efficacy.

+23. Grants-in-Aid to Research and Academic Institutions: Grants-in-Aid to Research and Academic Institutions is a Plan Scheme started during 1995-96 to finance research studies in approved labour related matters for facilitating labour policies.
 Grant is extended to deserving research and academic institutions, voluntary organizations, NGOs on the merits of the proposals examined and recommended by the respective Bureau Heads.
 The Scheme was revised in October, 2008 raising the cost per study to Rs.6.00 lakh.
 The guidelines have also been changed so as to attract study proposals from reputed Institutions.
 Moreover, the scope of the Scheme has been extended to provide for organizing seminars, workshops etc. as a part of the study.